 Why small-business owners need a website

-Many companies are still pursing a completely offline marketing strategy because they do not sell any products online.
-However, it’s risky to count on a target audience finding the business with no digital profile when consumers are spending more time online, according to The Guardian.
+Many companies are still pursuing a completely offline marketing strategy because they do not sell any products online.
+However, it’s risky to count on a target audience to find the business with no digital profile when consumers are spending more time online, according to The Guardian.
 Although business owners depend on being able to form relationships with their customers online, it is becoming more difficult to attract new clients without an Internet strategy.

 A website gives consumers a way to find a business outside of normal operating hours.
 Owners who expect potential clients to call them only during their business hours may not be able to attract as many people.
 If a consumer is interested in a product or service and can’t find the business online, he or she may turn to another company.